Walk: Cornalees boardwalk bonanza

 |[The path threads its way along the base of the glen using a series of bridges and boardwalks]|

-Route: Car park - Greenock Cut - turn left at path junction before Shielhill Farm - Kip Water - Kelly Cut - start.
+Route: Car park & visitor centre - Greenock Cut - turn left at path junction before Shielhill Farm - Kip Water - Kelly Cut - start.
 Info leaflet with map here.

 Terrain: Wooden boardwalk with steps for middle section; wide, flat paths for remainder except for narrower, rougher descent to Kip Water.

 Wildlife today: Sheep around Kelly Cut and a few midges.

 Weather today: Evening sunlight, temperature in low teens.

 |[Start of the Greenock Cut (January 2018]|